GEPA: Reflective Prompt Evolution Can Outperform Reinforcement Learning: Introduction

-Even qualitatively, GEPA generated prompts can be highly effective.
-Figure~\ref{fig:main_fig_prompt_example} highlights excerpts from a prompt crafted by GEPA for the query creation module of a multi-hop question answering system (Used in HotpotQA).
-We also find that in most cases, even a single \textit{reflective} prompt update can give large improvements (as highlighted in the optimization trajectory in Figure~\ref{fig:gepa_iterative_improvement_vis}).
-These results demonstrate that reflective prompt evolution using language feedback enables substantial sample efficiency and robust generalization, providing a practical path to optimizing complex, real-world AI workflows in data- or budget-constrained environments.
-Finally, we also show promising preliminary results demonstrating GEPA’s use as an inference-time search strategy for code optimization over NPUEval~\citep{npueval} and KernelBench~\citep{kernelbench}.
+Qualitatively, GEPA-learned prompts are quite rich.
+Figure~\ref{fig:main_fig_prompt_example} shows excerpts from a prompt crafted for the query-creation module of a multi-hop question answering system used in HotpotQA, and Figure~\ref{fig:gepa_iterative_improvement_vis} shows that even a single \textit{reflective} update often yields large gains.
+These results highlight that reflective prompt evolution with language feedback enables improved sample efficiency and robust generalization, offering a practical approach to optimizing complex AI workflows in data- or budget-constrained environments.
+We also demonstrate GEPA as an inference-time search strategy for code optimization on NPUEval~\citep{npueval} \& KernelBench~\citep{kernelbench} in Sec~\ref{sec:inf_time_search_appendix}, and for adversarial prompt search in Sec~\ref{sec:adv_prompt_appendix}.